Carljohan Eriksson

-Carljohan Eriksson (born 25 April 1995) is a Finnish footballer who plays for Danish club FC Nordsjælland, on loan from Scottish Premiership side Dundee United.
+Carljohan Daniel Viktor Eriksson (born 25 April 1995) is a Finnish professional footballer who plays as a goalkeeper for Eliteserien club Sandefjord, on loan from Sarpsborg.

-Career
+Club career

 He is a former youth talent of HJK of Helsinki.
-In addition to HJK, he has played two matches for PK-35 of Vantaa on loan.
+In addition to HJK, he has played two matches for PK-35 Vantaa of Vantaa on loan.
 He has also represented Finnish national team on different youth levels.
 He made his debut in the highest level of Finnish football, Veikkausliiga, in August 2014.

 After his spell in HJK, he transferred to the local rival team HIFK in 2015.
-His personal motivation for the transfer was to gain more appearances in HIFK.

-On 6 January 2022, Eriksson signed with Scottish Premiership side Dundee United on a two-and-a-half year deal, subject to work permit.
+On 6 January 2022, Eriksson signed with Scottish Premiership side Dundee United on a two-and-a-half-year deal, subject to work permit.

 On 22 January 2023, Eriksson was loaned out to Danish Superliga side FC Nordsjælland until the end of the season.
+At the end of the season, the Danish club exercised their option to buy for the goalkeeper, who subsequently signed a three-year deal, for an undisclosed fee.

+On 1 July 2024, Eriksson transferred to Norwegian Eliteserien side Sarpsborg on a deal until the end of 2026 for a €200,000 fee.

 International career

 Eriksson was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
-He made his debut for Finland on 1 September 2021 in a friendly against Wales, keeping a clean sheet in a 0–0 draw at home.
+He made his debut for Finland on 1 September 2021 in a friendly against Wales, keeping a clean sheet and saving a penalty in a 0–0 draw at home.